Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Was it worse than usual?"

-"Uh… yeah.
+"Uh... yeah.
 Couldn’t hardly use my left hand for like two months."

-*"Hmmm…"*
+*"Hmmm..."*

 "You got a theory there, Nofl?"
 Stainless asked.

 "I believe I do, yes.
-Mister Chadesakan also suffers from rheumatoid arthritis… Do you know if Director Park does, Mister Wagner?"
+Mister Chadesakan also suffers from rheumatoid arthritis...
+Do you know if Director Park does, Mister Wagner?"

 "Uh, yeah.
 Worse’n mine."

 Nofl beamed and snapped his fingers, which was a wimpy-ass sound from a Corti but he seemed happy.
 "The Human immune system strikes again!"

-"Nofl, what….?" the Great Father asked, tiredly.
+"Nofl, what....?" the Great Father asked, tiredly.
 Dog was no expert in Gaoian body language, but he looked like he hadn’t slept in a while.

 "Rheumatoid arthritis is an autoimmune condition unique to Humans.
-Their immune system can sometimes begin to attack perfectly healthy and normal tissue… Oh my."
+Their immune system can sometimes begin to attack perfectly healthy and normal tissue...
+Oh my."

 He hopped down from his perch by the table and darted across the lab.
 "This implies a possible cure!
 I need to contact Tran."